MrLar/AzurLaneData/docs/equips/fomulas.md

     - \\(AfterBuffs = AfterBuffs \times CritMod\\)
 - The final result is the damage dealt by a *single* bullet.

-## Accounting for all bulelts and mounts
+## Accounting for all bullets and mounts

 Assuming all shots/bullets/mounts/etc. are affected by the same buffs:
  - Simply multiply the above result by the [\\(base\\) of the slot](../ships/index.md#ship-slot-data),